deeheber/node-weather/readme.md

 Directions for use:
 1. Download and unpack the zipfile

 2. Register as a developer and generate an API key from [here](https://www.wunderground.com/weather/api).
 It should be a series of numbers and letters

 3. Create a file titled 'apiKeyFile.js' in the root directory

 4. Add the following code to the apiKeyFile.js file:

 `var apiKey = 'ADD YOUR API KEY HERE';
 module.exports.apiKeyObject = apiKey;`

 5. Open the command line application (typically terminal on MacOSX) and navigate to the directory containing the unpacked zipfile you downloaded

 6. Type the following command in the terminal, replacing `ZIPCODE` with the zipcode of the location you'd like the weather for:

 `node app.js ZIPCODE`

+Notes:
-Note: You can also type in CITY, STATE in lieu of a zipcode.
+- You can also type in CITY, STATE in lieu of a zipcode.
 Example syntax is:
 `Phoneix, AZ`
+- The Weather Underground API only works with US locations, sorry about that.